comsa33/openforticlient-vpn/README.md

 - In Title Bar:
   - Play (▶) button: Visible when VPN is disconnected, to connect with active profile
   - Stop (■) button: Visible when VPN is connected, to disconnect the VPN
+  - Output button: View connection logs (New in 1.1.4)
 - In Status Bar:
   - "VPN: Connected" with highlight background: VPN is currently connected
   - "VPN: Disconnected": No active VPN connection